opnfv/compass4nfv/docs/development/design/feature-integration.rst

 files will be copied to controller nodes for some purposes.

 For "handlers", it is used to store some operations frequently used in your tasks.
-For example, restart the service daemon.
+For example, restarting a service daemon.

 For "tasks", it is used to store the task yaml files.
 You need to add the yaml files including the tasks you write to deploy your role on the hosts.
 Please attention that a *main.yml*